named-data/ndn-tools/tools/chunks/README.md

     ndnputchunks -p /localhost/demo/gpl3 < /usr/share/common-licenses/GPL-3

-This command will print the published version to the standard output.
+This command will print the published version to standard output.

-To publish Data with a specific version, you must append a version component to the end of the prefix.
+To publish Data with a specific version, you need to append a version component to the end of the prefix.
 The version component must follow the aforementioned NDN naming conventions.
-For example, the following command will publish the version `%FD%00%00%01Qc%CF%17v` of the `/localhost/demo/gpl3` prefix:
+For example, the following command will publish the version 1449078495094 of the `/localhost/demo/gpl3` prefix:

-    ndnputchunks /localhost/demo/gpl3/%FD%00%00%01Qc%CF%17v < /usr/share/common-licenses/GPL-3
+    ndnputchunks -Nt /localhost/demo/gpl3/v=1449078495094 < /usr/share/common-licenses/GPL-3

-If the version component is not valid, a new well-formed version will be generated and appended to the supplied NDN name.
+If the specified version component is not valid, ndnputchunks will exit with an error.
+If no version component is specified, one will be generated and appended to the name.

 ### Retrieval